Meningococcal: Questions and Answers

 The most common symptoms are high fever, chills, lethargy, and a rash.
-If meningitis is present, the symptoms will also include headache and neck stiffness; seizures may also occur.
-In overwhelming meningococcal infections, shock, coma and death can follow within several hours, even with appropriate medical treatment.
+If meningitis is present, the symptoms will also include headache and neck stiffness (which may not be present in infants); seizures may also occur.
+In overwhelming meningococcal infections, shock, coma, and death can follow within several hours, even with appropriate medical treatment

 How is the disease spread?

-The infection is spread person-to-person through the exchange of respiratory and throat secretions (e.g. by coughing, kissing or sharing eating utensils).
+The disease is spread person-to-person through the exchange of respiratory and throat secretions (e.g., by coughing, kissing, or sharing eating utensils).
 Meningococcal bacteria can't live for more than a few minutes outside the body, so the disease is not spread as easily as the common cold or influenza.

 How common is meningococcal disease?